Nixtla/nixtla/experiments/vn1-competition/README.md

 This study contrasts TimeGPT's zero-shot forecasts against the top 1st, 2nd, and 3rd models submitted to the competition.
 Our evaluation method follows the official rules and metrics of the VN1 competition.

+An R version of this study is also available via `nixtlar`, a CRAN package that provides an interface to Nixtla's TimeGPT.
 ---

 ## **Results**